Jixian-Fan/Jixian-Fan.github.io/index.md

 Hello and welcome to this blog.
 My name is Jixian Fan and you can find my email here Jixian.fan@outlook.com

-The purpose of this blog is simply to document my journey.
+This blog is a document for my journey.

 #### RESEARCH INTERESTS